-No appeal of the FHWA's decision is expected, and, in addition, the Commission did not extend the Conversion Period during the notice period under the Funding Agreement or give notice of Conversion.
-Therefore, the Conversion Period lapsed on October 14, 2010 without the Commission effectuating Conversion.
-Although the Commission could appeal the FHWA's decision, the Commission does not currently have statutory authority to revive the Conversion Period or effect Conversion.
+Neither the Commission nor PennDOT has appealed the FHWA's decision, nor did the Commission extend the Conversion Period during the notice period under the Funding Agreement or give notice of Conversion.
+Therefore, the Conversion Option lapsed on October 14, 2010, without the Commission effectuating Conversion.
+Although the Commission and PennDOT could appeal the FHWA's decision, the Commission does not currently have statutory authority to revive the Conversion Option or to effect Conversion.
 Under existing law, all legal, financial and operational responsibility for I-80 remains with PennDOT.